CENTRE COLLEGE DIRECTORY

 The main telephone number for Centre College is 859.238.5200.
 Calls to this number will be routed to the appropriate extension.
 In an after-hours emergency, call 859.236.4357.

 Stephen E. AsmusH.W.
-Stodghill, Jr. and Adele H. Stodghill Professor of Biology and Biochemistry & Molecular Biology Biochemistry & Molecular Biology
+Stodghill, Jr. and Adele H. Stodghill Professor of Biology and Biochemistry and Molecular Biology holding the Marlene and David Grissom Professorship in Science and Mathematics Biochemistry & Molecular Biology

 Steve Asmus is H.W.
 Stodghill, Jr. and Adele H. Stodghill Professor of Biology and Biochemistry & Molecular Biology.
 He has taught in the biology and biochemistry/molecular biology programs since 1996.
 He received the Kirk Award for Excellence in Teaching in 2001 and again in 2016, and was named a Centre Scholar in 2011.
 Prior to joining the college, he held a postdoctoral fellowship in the Department of Neurosciences at Case Western Reserve University.